altlokalt/svelte-texbab/README.md

 ## or Create a new branch and switch to it
 git checkout <existing-branch-name>
 git checkout -b grego

-# make a brach on the main repo named the same as the monorepo
-## to see all branches
-git branch -a

-## delete local branch CAUSING PROBLEMS
-git branch -d <branch-name>
-git branch -d grego

 ```bash
 yarn build --filter minfuel-svelte